Antony74/EPubShrink/README.md

 Runs on Windows and uses lossy compression. (for lossless compression try [Leanify](https://chocolatey.org/packages/leanify))

 Usage:
-`powershell ./EPubShrink.ps1 filename.mobi -quality 50`
+`powershell ./EPubShrink.ps1 filename.epub -quality 50`

 The process this script automates is as follows (after offering to install any of the listed dependancies which are not present):